ferrisbueller66/ferrisbueller66.github.io/_posts/2020-07-15-structuring_a_rails_api_javascript_single_page_app.markdown

 ![](https://media3.giphy.com/media/ZFoTMBgPFwhcmWgtbp/source.gif)

 The first 25% of the project was a bunch of trial-and-error.
 Should I put this reference in a footer?
-Nope, it now shows up everwhere?
+Nope.
+It now shows up everwhere.
 Should this other anchor go in the main body?
 Now it renders or clears out unexpectedly due to different javascript functions.

 The next time I approach a similar project I'll whiteboard the design differently.
 I usually map out all the high level features like the models, their attributes and associations, along with the overall project file structure.
 But I think I'll add a second whiteboard in the future for my html and js files.
 This exercise will map out all the eventListeners I expect to make in the js files, and all the corresponding anchors I anticpate needed to make in the html as a result.
 This might help mitigate some of the unintentional div mania.
 ## Keeping track of classes and ids